Perspective Aware Road Obstacle Detection: Experiments

 \parag{Lost \& Found - Test No Known} Lost \& Found~\cite{Pinggera16} is an established obstacle dataset captured by placing objects on the road and taking images from an approaching vehicle.
 The {\it No Known} variant excludes objects present in the Cityscapes training set, such as pedestrians or bicycles, to focus on the methods' ability to generalize to previously unseen obstacles.
 It contains 1043 frames with 1709 occurrences of 7 unique lost cargo items placed in 12 parking lot and street scenes.
 The camera calibration parameters required to compute the perspective map are part of the dataset.

 \parag{RoadObstacle21} RoadObstacles21 is the obstacle track of the recent {\it Segment Me} benchmark~\cite{Chan21b}.
 Like Lost \& Found, it contains photos of obstacles placed on roads, but it expands the number of unique objects and the diversity of the scenes to include more road textures and weather conditions.
 It comprises 327 frames containing 388 occurrences of 31 unique objects placed in 8 scenes.
 There are no camera calibration parameters.
 We therefore estimated them as follows.
 We assume $f = 2265 \mbox{pix}$, that is, the same focal length as in the Cityscapes training set, and $H = 1.5 \mbox{m}$ because the dataset was captured using handheld cameras.
-Since the images depict forward views along the roads, the horizon is slightly above the end of the visible road.
+We estimate the camera's pitch angle by approximating the horizon level - the image-space position of the road plane's vanishing line.
+In the considered datasets, the camera has no side-to-side roll, so we assume the line to be horizontal.
+The sides of the road and not regular enough to fit lines to them, but with the images depicting forward views along the roads, the horizon is slightly above the end of the visible road.
 Hence, we first segmented the road using the semantic segmentation PSP network~\cite{Zhao17b}, and then took the approximate horizon level to be 16 pixels above its uppermost edge.
 Given $v_\textnormal{horiz}$, the number of pixels between the image midpoint and the horizon level, the pitch angle is retrieved as

 Such an estimate is obviously very rough, but it is sufficient to inform our model of the scale changes on the road, as we will empirically show when comparing to other variants of our model that do not leverage perspective information.